 This week, you will synthesize what you have learned about the Impressionists, the Post-Impressionists and the Symbolists by visiting the Met Museum and examining paintings and sculptures by the artists associated with these styles of art to begin or complete the Met Museum Assignment #1.
-(This assignment is due at the beginning of class 6)
+(This assignment is due at the beginning of our next class 5 on October 10)

 Auguste Rodin is an important sculptor who had a long and complex career running parallel to the Impressionists and Post-Impressionists.
 The Met has an extensive collection of works by Rodin and one question on the Met Museum #1 assignment will use an important sculpture by the artist.